han678/AsymptoticAURC/README.md

 Download the ILSVRC2012 train and validation dataset and extract those images under the folder './data/ILSVRC2012'.

 * CIFAR10/100 and Amazon (https://github.com/datapythonista/mnist)
-We use the outputs of the pre-trained models located under the folder './results' when comparing different estimators for AURC.
+We directly use the outputs of the pre-trained models on their test set which are located under the folder './results' when comparing different estimators for AURC.

 #### Visualize the performance of those AURC estimators
 The following code can be used to evaluate their performance on the Amazon dataset.